mihaiush/rxctl/README.md

                           -o ConnectTimeout=1]
   --password-envvar TEXT  Environment variable used to pass password to sudo
                           [default: LC_PASSWD]
-  -u, --user TEXT         SSH user  [default: current user] -P, --parallel INTEGER  How many threads to use to run hosts in parallel
+  -u, --user TEXT         SSH user  [default: mcraiu] -P, --parallel          Run hosts in parallel --max-parallel INTEGER  How many threads to use to run hosts in parallel, 0
-                          [default: 1]
-  -A, --ad-hoc            Task list is a remote ad-hoc command -I, --inventory         Show environment inventory -c, --check-only        Show valid inventory
+                          - run everithing in parralel  [default: 0] -A, --ad-hoc            Task list is a remote ad-hoc command -I, --inventory         Show environment inventory -c, --check-only        Show valid inventory